M113 armored personnel carrier: Israel

 In 2014, during the first wave of the IDF's ground incursion into Gaza in Operation Protective Edge, a Hamas RPG-29 destroyed a fully loaded M113 in Gaza during the Battle of Shuja'iyya, killing all seven Golani Brigade soldiers inside the vehicle.
 As a result, the IDF faced calls from the Israeli public to build more Namer APCs over the next decade and to gradually reduce the number of M113s used in its future combat operations.
 A group of 30 Israeli reserve soldiers subsequently notified their commanders that they would refuse to enter the Gaza Strip in M113s.

+M113s were fielded in Palestine and Lebanon during the Gaza war.
+On 15 June 2024, eight soldiers were killed, possibly due to a detonation of the explosives carried on the exterior of their M113.
+On 24 June 2024, Al-Qassam Brigades published footage of its forces attacking an M113 using a Chinese HJ-8 ATGM, hitting the vehicle, caused an external fire on the carry-on CARPET demining system.

+Several disabled Zelda APCs in Nabatieh, Lebanon and Gaza have revealed VBIED use by the IDF, where the vehicles are filled with explosives, towed to their target, and detonated.
+An unknown number of M113s were converted into Unmanned Ground Vehicles and were observed to be acting as VBIEDs in Rafah.
+In November 2024 IAI showed videos of unmanned M113 units working with unmanned D9 bulldozers in what appeared to be Gaza as an example of its new teaming system for robotic units.

 The Israel Defense Forces still operates large numbers of the M113, maintaining a fleet of 6,000 of the vehicles.
 On numerous occasions since their introduction in the late 1960s, the IDF's M113s have proven vulnerable to modern anti-tank missiles, IEDs, and RPGs, resulting in the deaths of many Israeli soldiers riding inside the vehicles.
 The IDF has nonetheless been unable to replace the use of them in combat operations, due to budget constraints in equipping its large mechanized infantry regiments.

 Israel is prototyping the Eitan (Hebrew for steadfast), an eight-wheeled armored fighting vehicle to replace their M113s.
 Designed to serve alongside the tracked Namer, the Eitan is planned to be cheaper and lighter, at 35 tons, incorporating an active protection system and a turret.
 They are expected to begin replacing the M113 starting in 2020.
 However, due to the slow rate of production of replacement APCs, the IDF is expected to be dependent on the M113 well into the 2020s.
 The IDF has also increased production of Namer APCs to replace the M113.

+In May 2025 Israel's Ministry of Defense announced a call for tender to sell 5000 M-113s in an "as is" condition.